 - High intake of table salt

-- Low dietary fibre intake
+- Low dietary fiber intake

-- Low levels of hysical exercise
+- Low levels of physical exercise

-- Medications, including drugs for asthma, calcium-channel blockers, antihistamines, painkillers, sedatives, and antidepressants.
+- Medications, including drugs for asthma, calcium-channel blockers, antihistamines, painkillers, sedatives, and antidepressants

-Signs and symptoms of acid reflux
+Symptoms of acid reflux

 - Dry, persistent cough